StressRefine/SRlibSimpleProj/Using the StressRefine Library Template.md

 ..* _calculate element stiffnesses using stressRefine elements.
 Since these use stressRefine’s internal quadratic mapping, first call_ mapSetup_, then for each element:_
  CalculateStiffnessMatrix (id, upperTriangle)
 ..*_NOTES:_
-1. _SRelement routine will automatically handle the penalty constraints at the element level.
+1. _The StressRefine Element Stiffness routine will automatically handle the penalty constraints at the element level.
 If you are using your own stiffness routines they will have to be modified to handle this._
-2. _If using the SRelement routine, it is recommended to call checkElementMapping before entering the loop to calculate elements stiffnesses.
+2. _If using the The StressRefine Element Stiffness routine, it is recommended to call checkElementMapping before entering the loop to calculate elements stiffnesses.
 This will perform element “partial flattening” link!! if any elements have invalid mapping_
 * Assemble global stiffness and decomp
 ..*_use the modifications above to do the element bookkeeping_ ..* _No effect on direct solvers_